Updated February 2019

 Starting a business in the UK: European citizens

-As the situation currently stands, EU citizens do not need special permission in order to start a business in the UK.
+As the situation currently stands, EU citizens do not need special permission to start a business in the UK.
 The right of EEA nationals to live and work in other EEA member states is enshrined in the agreements to which all of the members have signed up.

 At this point, the only exception to this involves nationals of countries that acceded to the European Union in 2004 – Bulgaria and Romania.
 If you are a Bulgarian or Romanian national, you may have to apply for permission unless you qualify for an exemption.